 Be kind to your body!

-As you see, the process of skin repair is layered and complex.
+Understand what happens when you pop a pimple and how layered and complex the process of skin repair is.
 Depending on your genetics and the extent of your skin wound, the process could result in smooth repaired skin or leave you with an unsightly scar.
 Either way, repeated wounds in the same area, as is common with pimple popping, increases the likelihood of uneven wound repair and scarring.
 Scarring is difficult to correct and, in my opinion, is the primary motivation for many people to stop popping pimples.

 Another motivation is to be kind to your body.
 Don’t be the cause of your own skin wounds.
 You do so many things to care for yourself, let's add skin kindness to the list.
 Treat your skin with gentle loving-kindness, focus on healthy habits and have confidence in your body’s ability to heal itself.
 Your skin will thank you for it.